Die Linke: 2009 federal election

-The electoral collapse of the Social Democratic Party in the federal election on 27 September 2009 saw Die Linke's vote surge to 11.9%, increasing its representation in the Bundestag from 54 to 76 seats, just under half as large as the SPD's parliamentary group.
+The electoral collapse of the Social Democratic Party in the federal election on 27 September 2009 saw Die Linke's vote rise to 11.9%, increasing its representation in the Bundestag from 54 to 76 seats, just under half as large as the SPD's parliamentary group.
 It became the second most popular party in the eastern states with 28.5%, while experiencing a breakthrough in the west with 8.3%.
-It was the most popular party in Saxony-Anhalt and Brandenburg, and won sixteen direct constituencies, the largest tally by a minor party in history.
+It was the most popular party in Saxony-Anhalt and Brandenburg, and won sixteen direct constituencies.
 Die Linke nonetheless remained in opposition.

 Die Linke won seats in the parliament of Germany's most populous state, North Rhine-Westphalia, in the May 2010 election.
 They now held seats in thirteen of Germany's sixteen states, only absent from three states in the traditionally conservative south.

 In January 2010, Oskar Lafontaine announced that, due to his ongoing cancer treatment, he would not seek re-election to the party leadership at the upcoming party congress.
-At the congress in May, Lothar Bisky also chose not to nominate for re-election; Klaus Ernst and Gesine Lötzsch were elected as the party's new leaders.
+At the congress in May, Lothar Bisky also chose not to nominate for re-election.
+Klaus Ernst and Gesine Lötzsch were elected as the party's new leaders.

-Just a few weeks later, the SPD and Greens invited Die Linke to support their candidate for the 2010 presidential election, former Federal Commissioner for the Stasi Records Joachim Gauck.
+A few weeks later, the SPD and Greens invited Die Linke to support their candidate for the 2010 presidential election, the independent Joachim Gauck, who had been an anti-communist civil rights activist in East Germany and, from 1991 to 2000, the first Federal Commissioner for the Stasi Records.
 They suggested that this was an opportunity for Die Linke to leave their communist past behind them and show unconditional support for democracy.
 However, the party refused to support him, highlighting his support of the War in Afghanistan and his attacks on their party.
 They also rejected the conservative Christian Wulff, favourite of Chancellor Angela Merkel, instead putting forward their own nominee, television journalist Luc Jochimsen.
 The red-green camp reacted with disappointment.
-SPD chairman Sigmar Gabriel described Die Linke's position as "bizarre and embarrassing," stating that he was shocked that they would declare Joachim Gauck their enemy due to his investigation of GDR injustice.
+SPD chairman Sigmar Gabriel described Die Linke's position as "bizarre and embarrassing", stating that he was shocked that they would declare Joachim Gauck their enemy due to his investigation of GDR injustice.
 The SPD and Greens expected Die Linke to support Gauck in the decisive third round of the election; however, after Jochimsen withdrew, most of Die Linke's delegates abstained.
 Wulff was elected by an absolute majority.